homeymusic/mami.codi.R/README.md

 The fundamental tone of middle C is over a meter long in room temperature air at sea level.
 But the basilar membrane is only 33mm long.
-How can the hair cells positioned along the basilar membrane detect wavelengths that are longer than the entire basilar membrane?
+How can the hair cells positioned along the basilar membrane detect periods that are longer than the entire basilar membrane?

 The traveling sound waves shorten as they travel around the spiral cochlea.
 Middle C’s fundamental wavelength of 1.31 meters in air shrinks